-While ADHD is typically associated with children, the American Psychiatric Association reports an estimated 2.5% of adults to have ADHD.
+While ADHD is typically associated with children, the American Psychiatric Association reports that an estimated 2.5% of adults have ADHD.
 Other sources put that figure at upwards of 4%, and the number may be growing upwards of 5% as diagnostics continue to improve and more people seek treatment.
 Single-digit percentages translate to millions of adults.

 Why Women with ADHD Often Go Undiagnosed

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), ADHD symptoms generally fall into 3 types: predominantly hyperactive, predominantly inattentive, and combined type.

-Males and females, in general, display ADHD symptoms differently.
-Men tend to exhibit more hyperactivity/impulsivity symptoms, such as outbursts and causing disruption.
-This may explain why men are more readily diagnosed.
-Women tend to exhibit more inattentive symptoms, such as low self-esteem, anxiety, and tendencies to daydream, which can easily be mistaken for other conditions.
+Males and females, in general, display symptoms differently.
+Men and boys tend to exhibit more hyperactivity symptoms, such as outbursts and causing disruption.
+This may explain why they are more readily diagnosed.
+Women and girls tend to exhibit more inattentive symptoms such as low self-esteem, anxiety, and tendencies to daydream, which can easily be mistaken for other conditions.

-Women are masters at internalizing issues.
-This can lead to a whole host of additional symptoms that astute ADHD diagnosticians are becoming more aware of.
+Women are more likely to internalize their issues, which can lead to a whole host of additional symptoms that ADHD specialists are becoming more aware of.
 In addition to anxiety and depression, women with ADHD may exhibit compulsive overeating, substance abuse, low self-esteem, and chronic sleep deprivation.

 Depression Coexistent With and Masking ADHD

 Depression in women with ADHD is a common occurrence.
-Women learn from childhood to mask their negative emotions.
-They develop coping strategies to hide ADHD symptoms, but the condition remains.
+They will often develop coping strategies to hide their symptoms, but the condition remains.
 Masking may not be a conscious decision for women with ADHD, but it can make it more difficult to receive an effective diagnosis.

 Signs and Symptoms of Adult ADHD in Women

-Inattentiveness encompasses an extensive range of characteristics such as lack of attention to detail, losing items, leaving tasks unfinished, and not maintaining attention.
+Inattentiveness encompasses an extensive range of characteristics such as lack of attention to detail, losing items, leaving tasks unfinished, and making careless mistakes.